Klumz/comp110-journal/README.md

 ### Quotes:

 "She feels the flowchart is "an essential tool in problem solving" and states, "The person who cannot flowchart cannot anticipate a problem, analyze the problem, plan the solution, or solve the problem.""
 - A bold statement, and I don't feel like this is necessarily true.
-While flowcharts do provide aid and visualisation, I don't believe they are as vital as mentioned.
+While flowcharts do provide clear paths and visualisation, I don't believe they are as vital as mentioned.
 Especially when it comes to programming, one can't always expect and predict problems that arise based on flowcharts alone.

 ### [3] A Fast Procedure for Computing the Distance Between Complex Objects in Three-Dimensional Space